 Gummies have a practical ceiling on how much material they can carry per piece before quality starts to slide.
 You can push the load, but the tradeoffs show up fast.

-• Too much powder can lead to grit and an unpleasant chew.
+- Too much powder leads to grit and an unpleasant chew.

-• Heavy solids can interfere with gel structure, causing deformation, sticking, or inconsistent piece weights.
+- Heavy solids interfere with gel structure, causing deformation, sticking, or inconsistent piece weights.

-In gummy development, a lot of success comes down to managing solids, texture, and uniformity as one integrated system-not as separate problems.
+In gummy development, success comes down to managing solids, texture, and uniformity as one system—not as separate problems.

 Tablets and capsules are density-limited